- Suckley Family

 Daisy dies at Wilderstein, in the same house where she was born nearly 100 years before.
 Within the next 20 years, her sister Betty’s children will all pass away leaving no offspring; they are the last descendants of Robert and Bessie Suckley.
 The Suckley family legacy lives on at Wilderstein Historic Site.

-Above, the Suckley monument in Rhinebeck Cemetery
+Pictured, the Suckley monument in Rhinebeck Cemetery